yyyar/dyn-require/README.md

 /* require module */
 console.log( modules.require('modules/a') );
 ```

 ##### Async work
-If using async method, DynRequire will emit two kind of messages: 'next' on next module loaded and 'done' when all modules are scanned and loaded.
+If using async method, DynRequire will emit two kind of messages: '`next'` on next module loaded and `'done'` when all modules are scanned and loaded.

 ```javascript